 The Virginia Residential Landlord and Tenant Act requires that landlords follow a certain legal process when evicting their tenants.
 A landlord cannot try to evict their tenant by doing any of the following.

-The proper eviction procedure in Virginia takes anywhere between 2 to 4 months.
+The proper evictions procedure in Virginia takes anywhere between 2 to 4 months.
 This is depending on the type of eviction lawsuit a landlord chooses to file.
-Also, it can take much more time if the tenant chooses to have a jury trial.
+Also, the eviction lawsuit can take much more time if the tenant chooses to have a jury trial.

 The following is the legal eviction process in the state of Virginia.